-Statins being overprescribed for growing number of kidney disease patientsSeptember 10th, 2013 in Diseases, Conditions, Syndromes /
+Statins being overprescribed for growing number of kidney disease patientsSeptember 10, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 A new analysis concludes that large numbers of patients in advanced stages of kidney disease are inappropriately being prescribed statins to lower their cholesterol – drugs that offer them no benefit and may increase other health risks such as diabetes, dementia or muscle pain.